yaoyao12138/lab-self-hosting-k8s/k3s-install/README.md

-# Self-hosted K8s Instana deployment on single or dual nodes over k3s
+# Self-hosted K8s Instana deployment on single or dual nodes over k3s for 211-1

 This util helps you launch the self-hosted Instana for Kubernetes in a k3s cluster (single or multiple node) automatically which can be used for quick demo, PoC, or dev environment.
 Tested on Ubuntu.